 In our largely regulated business environment, changes in the law - also with respect to reimbursement - can have a major impact on our business success.
-This applies especially in the United States, where a large portion of our sales are generated, and where changes in the government reimbursement system, in particular, for example in the reimbursement of dialysis treatments, could have a considerable impact on our business.
-In 2016, approximately 32% of Fresenius Medical Care's sales in the United States were attributable to U.S. federal health care benefit programs, such as Medicare and Medicaid (CMS).
+This applies especially in the United States, where a large portion of our sales are generated, and where changes in the government reimbursement system, in particular, for example in the re-imbursement of dialysis treatments, could have a considerable impact on our business.
+In 2017, approximately 34% of Fresenius Medical Care's sales in the United States were attributable to U.S. federal health care benefit programs, such as Medicare and Medicaid (CMS).
 A reduction in reimbursement rates or reimbursed services could result in significantly lower sales and operational results.

 Effective 2011, Medicare implemented an end-stage renal disease (ESRD) prospective payment system (ESRD PPS), which expanded the scope of the products and services covered by a bundled rate and resulted in lower reimbursement per treatment than under the previous system.
-The ESRD PPS payment amount is subject to annual adjustment based on increases in the costs of a "market basket" of certain health care items and services, less a productivity adjustment.
+Due to pressure to reduce health care costs, increases in the reimbursement rate by the U.S. government have been limited in the past.

 The ESRD PPS's quality improvement program (QIP) affects Medicare payments based on the performance of each facility on a set of quality measures.
-Dialysis facilities that fail to achieve the established quality standards could have payments for a particular year reduced by up to 2% based on a year's performance.
-Underlying quality measures are reviewed, extended and amended annually by the CMS.
+Dialysis facilities that fail to achieve the established quality standards will have payments for a particular year reduced by up to 2% based on performance in a previous year.
+Underlying quality measures are reviewed, extended, and amended annually by the CMS.
 A material failure by Fresenius Medical Care to achieve the minimum client quality standards under the QIP could materially and adversely affect its business, financial condition, and results of operations.